verbb/wishlist/docs/getting-elements/item-queries.md

 ```
 :::

-Once you’ve created a item query, you can set parameters on it to narrow down the results, and then execute it by calling `.all()`.
+Once you’ve created an item query, you can set parameters on it to narrow down the results, and then execute it by calling `.all()`.
 An array of [Item](docs:developers/item) objects will be returned.

 :::tip
 See Introduction to [Element Queries](https://docs.craftcms.com/v3/dev/element-queries/) in the Craft docs to learn about how element queries work.